Skip to main content

 Thailand Visa Fee Summary for Indian Passport Holders

-Visa exemption (up to 60 days)
+Visa exemption (currently, up to 60 days)

 Amount